TristanLismer/TristanLismer/README.md

 My name is Tristan, I am currently pursuing a PhD in Quantum Optics at the Institute for Quantum Computing.

-Here is our most recent publication where we used machine learning and a Generalized Probability Theory to test whether or not tomographic locality is a fundamental part of nature! https://arxiv.org/pdf/2506.07775
+Here is our most recent publication where we used machine learning and a Generalized Probability Theory to test whether or not tomographic locality is a fundamental aspect of nature! https://arxiv.org/pdf/2506.07775

 <!--